-This test looks for an excess of pyrroles in the urine, which indicates a condition called Pyroluria.
+This urinary test looks for an excess of pyrroles in the urine, which indicates a condition called Pyroluria.
 Excess pyrroles interrupt vitamin B6 and zinc metabolism in the body, leading to behavioural symptoms and mood disorders.
 Some conditions which may warrant testing include depression, anxiety, addiction, ADHD, aggression, bipolar and hypersensitivity.

 MTHFR (Methylene-tetrahydrofolate reductase) is an enzyme that converts the folate you eat into the active form that is then used by your body.
-This test determines if you have a mutation in this gene and therefore are not converting properly, affecting how much active folate you have available.
+This gene test determines if you have a mutation in this gene and therefore are not converting properly, affecting how much active folate you have available.
 Active folate is required for a huge range of functions in the body, so there are many signs and symptoms of folate deficiency.
 Please ask your practitioner for more information on this complex topic.

 Functional Liver Detoxification Profile

 This test is unlike standard liver function tests as it evaluates the ability of your liver to process and detoxify common substances such as caffeine, paracetamol and aspirin.
 It determines how effective both phase I and phase II detoxification pathways are and allows your practitioner to design a therapeutic treatment plan to improve liver detoxification and health.
 Common conditions that may alert your practitioner to poor liver function include autism, chronic fatigue, hormonal imbalances, food intolerances and chronic headaches.

 Iodine testing is becoming more common in today's society.
-Iodine is an essential trace mineral and is found naturally in seafood, seaweed, eggs, Iodised Salt (added to salt) and the soil.
+Iodine is an essential trace mineral and is found naturally in seafood, seaweed, eggs, iodised salt (added to salt) and the soil.
 Many Australians are deficient in this mineral and it is crucial for optimal thyroid health, and for pregnant and breastfeeding women.
 Your practitioner may test your urinary iodine levels if you are preparing to conceive, pregnant, if you have a thyroid condition or are showing signs of iodine deficiency.
 This test is non-invasive and done through a urine sample.